Prague to Vienna via Cesky Krumlov Self-Guided Cycling Holiday

 Tour Route Map

-The Prague to Vienna tour stays in 3* hotels carefully chosen for their location, hospitality and proximity to your tour route.
+The Prague to Vienna tour stays in 3* and 4* hotels carefully chosen for their location, hospitality and proximity to your tour route.

 Your stay includes the daily transfer of luggage to the next hotel and permanent assistance in case of problems.

-· Detailed cycling maps and route description (per room)
+• Detailed travel documents with maps and route description

 We rent bikes with at least 21 gears, efficient front and rear brakes, equipped rear light and all necessary equipment required by Czech road law.